 Like any trip we take, I spent hours and hours thinking and planning a trip to India.
 However, when it came time to finalizing the details of our Golden Triangle India itinerary, I wanted the expertise that only a local could provide.

 It was my good fortune that I discovered Mona Kapoor, the owner of a travel agency located just outside Dehli called Indian Vistas.
-She was absolutely fantastic in planning a trip to India.
+She was absolutely fantastic in helping me plan a trip to India.
 I told her that I wanted to:

 - visit cities and rural villages;

 - meet locals and learn about their way of life.